backstage/backstage/plugins/auth-backend/api-report.md

 // @public (undocumented)
 export const bitbucketUsernameSignInResolver: SignInResolver<BitbucketOAuthResult>;

+// Warning: (ae-missing-release-tag) "CatalogIdentityClient" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public
+export class CatalogIdentityClient {
+  constructor(options: { catalogApi: CatalogApi; tokenIssuer: TokenIssuer });
+  // Warning: (ae-forgotten-export) The symbol "UserQuery" needs to be exported by the entry point index.d.ts findUser(query: UserQuery): Promise<UserEntity>;
+  // Warning: (ae-forgotten-export) The symbol "MemberClaimQuery" needs to be exported by the entry point index.d.ts resolveCatalogMembership({
+    entityRefs,
+    logger,
+  }: MemberClaimQuery): Promise<string[]>;
+}

 // Warning: (ae-missing-release-tag) "createAtlassianProvider" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)